davidjenei/davidjenei.com/notes/make.md

 * are building software for POSIX only.
 * need to build only a reasonable amount of artifacts
-* want to reduce complexity be introducing another complicated tool
+* want to reduce complexity without introducing another complicated tool
 * when your build system doesn't need to execute hundreds of different commands to build your artifacts

 But avoid `make` if: